acd-jake/acd-talking-actors/README.md

 ---

-For more information, see the [GitHub Wiki](https://github.com/acd-jake/acd-talking-actors/wiki) or the [acd-talking-actors-elevenlabs](https://github.com/acd-jake/acd-talking-actors-elevenlabs) project for ElevenLabs integration.
+For more information, see the [GitHub Wiki](https://github.com/acd-jake/acd-talking-actors/wiki).